Peanut Balls in Labour & Delivery

 That’s probably why body pillows are so popular among pregnant women!

-Once I read up on the research behind the Peanut Balls, I really wasn’t surprised with the outcomes.
-Let me impart and share the knowledge with you.
+Once I read up on the research behind the Peanut Balls, I really wasn’t surprised by the outcomes.
+Let me impart and share my knowledge with you.

 Shorten the First Stage of Labour